dagraham/etm-tk/etmTk/help/PREFERENCES.md

 When non-default calendars are selected, busy times in the "week view" will appear in one color for events from default calendars and in another color for events from non-default calendars.

 **Only data files that belong to one of the calendar directories or their subdirectories will be accessible within etm.**

+### cfg_files

+    cfg_files:
+        - completions: []
+        - reports:     []
+        - users:       []

+Each of the three list brackets can contain one or more comma separated *absolute* file paths.
+Additionally, paths corresponding to active calendars in the `datadir` directory are searched for files named `completions.cfg`, `reports.cfg` and `users.cfg` and these are processed in addition to the ones from `cfg_files`.

+Note.
+Windows users should place each absolute path in quotes and escape backslashes, i.e., use `\\` anywhere `\` appears in a path.

+- Completions

+    Each line in a completions file provides a possible completion when using the editor.
+E.g. with these completions

+        @c computer
+        @c home
+        @c errands
+        @c office
+        @c phone
+        @z US/Eastern
+        @z US/Central
+        @z US/Mountain
+        @z US/Pacific
+        dnlgrhm@gmail.com

+    entering, for example, "@c" in the editor and pressing Ctrl-Space, would popup a list of possible completions.
+Choosing the one you want and pressing *Return* would insert it and close the popup.

+    Up and down arrow keys change the selection and either *Tab* or *Return* inserts the selection.

+    To edit a completions file, press *Shift-C* in the main window or from the main menu under *File/Open* to choose from a list of completions files.

+- Reports

+    Each line in a reports file provides a possible reports specification.
+These are available when using the CLI `m` command and in the GUI custom view.
+See [Reports](#reports) for details.

+- Users

+    User files contain user (contact) information in a free form, text database.
+Each entry begins with a unique key for the person and is followed by detail lines each of which begins with a minus sign and contains some detail about the person that you want to record.
+Any detail line containing a colon should be quoted, e.g.,

+        jbrown:
+        - Brown, Joe
+        - jbr@whatever.com
+        - 'home: 123 456-7890'
+        - 'birthday: 1978-12-14'
+        dcharles:
+        - Charles, Debbie
+        - dch@sometime.com
+        - 'cell: 456 789-0123'
+        - 'spouse: Rebecca'

+    Keys from this file are added to auto-completions so that if you type, say, `@u jb` and press *Ctrl-Space*, then `@u jbrown` would be offered for completion.

+    If an item with the entry `@u jbrown` is selected in the GUI, you can press "u" to see a popup with the details:

+        Brown, Joe
+        jbr@whatever.com
+        home: 123 456-7890
+        birthday: 1978-12-14

+    You can press "U" in the GUI to choose a users file for editing.

 ### current files